© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Sycharth Mound and Bailey Castle is a scheduled monument protected by Cadw under reference DE020.
 View the official record →

-Sycharth Mound and Bailey Castle is a motte and bailey fortification located in Denbighshire, Wales, dating to the Norman period of medieval Wales.
+Sycharth Mound and Bailey Castle is a motte and bailey earthwork located in Denbighshire, Wales, dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE020.

 Sycharth Mound and Bailey Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Sycharth Mound and Bailey Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE020.